Shelf Life of Essential Oils

 The shelf life of a body massage oil is typically around 6 months, although good storage conditions will extend this further, and the fridge is again a useful place to store them until they have been used up.

 Just how long your blend will stay therapeutically active will depend upon which carrier oil you have used, and of course which essential oils you have added.
 It (almost) goes without saying that blends of citrus oils will have a shorter lifetime than most other essential oils.
 In reality, a massage oil containing only citrus oils would be very unusual so this would be a very extreme case.

 Quinessence Massage Oils contain natural vitamin E to protect against oxidation, and in reality they provide a shelf-life well beyond that which is stated on the bottle.
 Our factory has a temperature controlled warehouse which maintains the optimum storage conditions for all our oils, raw materials and finished products.
 The high turnover of our stock ensures that everything you purchase from Quinessence is fresh and therapeutically active.

 All of these guidelines assume that the products are fresh when you originally purchase them.
 Bear in mind that many oils can originate on the other side of the world and may have already taken 3 months to reach a distributor.
 Such oils may well have passed through the hands of several traders before finally arriving at your suppliers premises.
 The storage conditions used by everyone in the supply chain will have a major influence upon the condition of the oil before you have even purchased it.

-Choose your source of supply very carefully, and after purchasing your oils take good care of them.
-In turn, they will serve you faithfully and bring you the results that you desire and deserve.
+Remember, the shelf life of essential oils can be extended quite easily.
+Choose your source of supply very carefully, and after purchasing your oils simply take good care of them.
+In turn, they will serve you faithfully and bring you the results that you desire and deserve, for much longer.